oevkaya/datafest_UoE/content/_index.md

 The competition is open to all **undergraduate** students from The University of Edinburgh and Heriot-Watt University.

-Postgraduate students and staff are welcomed to attend as mentor, and they can also sign up as mentors [here](/signup).
+Postgraduate students and staff are welcomed to attend as consultants, and they can also sign up [here](/signup).

 Have questions about the event?